Get

 So despite it being unpopular in this country, I have elected to keep my five felines safely indoors, but that doesn’t mean that they don’t get to go outside…

 Most cat lovers will be aware of the importance of environmental enrichment; providing scratching posts, cat trees etc to allow cats to jump, climb, and observe from on high, and there are plenty of those in my home.
 What was more difficult to find, however, were cat enclosures.
-Although there are plenty of people that share my view about keeping cats safely indoors, we are a minority enough that there are few items available to buy in the UK.
+Although there are plenty of people who share my view about keeping cats safely indoors, we are a minority enough that there are few items available to buy in the UK.
 And so, my husband and I stopped looking to buy a cat enclosure, and built one instead.

 Using panels from a chicken pen, we have built an enclosure that runs down the side of our house, making use of an area that was otherwise a waste of space.
 There is a large secure door at one end, but the cats’ access is through a cat door strategically tucked behind one of the lounge chairs.
-The comings and goings through this feline portal was of great interest to our two chihuahuas initially, but they seem to have accepted the sound of the cat flap as part of the normal soundscape of home.
+The comings and goings through this feline portal were of great interest to our two chihuahuas initially, but they seem to have accepted the sound of the cat flap as part of the normal soundscape of home.

 Clutch making use of the cat door.